Police reports for Killeen, Harker Heights, Copperas Cove and Lampasas

 Lampasas

-- Reckless driver was reported at 2:23 p.m.
-Wednesday in the 400 block of South Chestnut Street.
+- Reckless driver was reported at 6:59 a.m.
+Tuesday in the 800 block of North Key Avenue.

-- Reckless driver was reported at 9:50 p.m.
-Wednesday in the 1100 block of East Fourth Street.
+- Public intoxication was reported at 3:01 p.m.
+Tuesday on Lively Lane.

-- An arrest was made at 11:43 p.m.
-Wednesday in the 1500 block of South Key Avenue on suspicion of driving while intoxicated, third or more.
+- Criminal trespass was reported at 9:20 p.m.
+Tuesday in the 900 block of East Third Street.

 (0) comments